Understanding Social Phobia (Social Anxiety Disorder)

 What causes it?

 The exact cause of social phobia isn’t known.
-The disorder may run in families.
+It may run in families.
 The balance of certain chemicals in your brain may also play a role.
 And an embarrassing or traumatic event may trigger social phobias in some people.
 Sometimes, the social phobia may not appear until years after this event.

 How does social phobia feel?